FedorovAlexander/simple-form/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.2.

+## Description

+This is a simple form built using the Angular framework, designed to demonstrate basic form handling and API integration.
+The form is designed to be responsive and user-friendly, with validation and error handling.

+The form collects user input and makes a mock API call using the [dummyJson.com](https://dummyjson.com/docs/auth) service for authentication.
+You can use any user's credentials from the [list](https://dummyjson.com/users).

+Valid credentials examples:

+- username: `emilys`, password: `emilyspass`
+- username: `michaelw`, password: `michaelwpass`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.